tokio-rs/website/content/docs/going-deeper/architecture.md

 [tokio-proto]: https://github.com/tokio-rs/tokio-proto

-A big advantage of having a standardized `Service` interface is that it is possible to write reusable middleware components that add useful functionality.
+A big advantage of having a standardized `Service` interface is that it makes it possible to write reusable middleware components that add useful functionality.

 ## [Application](#application) {#application}